 Brain-Based Strategies for Growing Grit and Academic Achievement

 This highly interactive workshop dives into the latest research on Grit and the power of teaching through the lens of the growth mindset.
 As highlighted by Grit studies, IQ scores are not the only determinant student success.
-Personality traits such as curiosity, conscientiousness, self-control, confidence, creativity, luck, perseverance, resilience, and hardiness, et cetera, make up 40-60% of differences in students’ academic outcomes.
+Personality traits such as curiosity, conscientiousness, self-control, confidence, creativity, luck, perseverance, resilience, and hardiness, etc., make up 40-60 percent of differences in students’ academic outcomes.
 So how do students grow in those other factors?
 In this workshop educators will be equipped with knowledge, skills, resources, and support needed to explore and practice dynamic evidence-based strategies to grow these non-cognitive factors in their classroom.

 Key Takeaways: Learn the latest research on teaching practices infused with Grit and the growth mindset.
 Explore implications of research through highly interactive resources, challenges, and initiatives.
 Apply evidence-based practices by co-creating a personal classroom management plan.

 Strength-Based Strategies for Student Engagement & Discipline in the Classroom

 This highly interactive workshop invites participants to discover how a deeper awareness of personality temperament influences the ability to break through barriers to connect with students.
 Research shows the power of personality temperament for developing relationships with students characterized by strong emotional attachment that increases motivation for learning.
 Participants will experience the True Colors©personality assessment with experiential tools to grow relationships in the classroom.
 Research shared will also show how an educator’s understanding of temperament can be applied to strength-based discipline in the classroom.